Yahaya-Salisu/BabsAudits-reports/my-workflow/workflow.md

 #### Tools I Use
 ```
- Slither for static analysis
+ Slither for static analysis.
- Manual code review (I use the most)
+ Manual code review (I use the most).
- Foundry for testing
+ Foundry for testing.